KasparEtter/ef1p/pages/email/email.md

 Since the [above tool](#tool-lookup-spf-record) doesn't have this information, it cannot evaluate macros.
 If you want to use SPF macros, you have to read the [RFC](https://datatracker.ietf.org/doc/html/rfc7208#section-7).
 Let me just give you [one example](https://datatracker.ietf.org/doc/html/rfc7208#appendix-D.1):
+If you are worried about breaking [email forwarding](#email-forwarding) when using SPF, you can specify a `neutral` result for trusted mail servers by including `?exists:%{ir}.whitelist.example.org` in your SPF record.
 `i` stands for the sender's IP address and `r` reverses the value, splitting on dots by default.
-If you are worried about breaking [email forwarding](#email-forwarding) when introducing SPF, you could specify a `neutral` result for trusted mail servers by including `?exists:%{ir}.whitelist.example.org` in your SPF record.
 [Other use cases of macros](https://datatracker.ietf.org/doc/html/rfc7208#appendix-D.1) are to provide a different policy for each user or to rate-limit messages coming from certain IP addresses.
 Macros can cause problems with [internationalized email addresses](#email-address-internationalization)